zowe/zowe-cli-db2-plugin/README.md

 1. Meet the prerequisites.
 2. Install the plug-in:
     ```
-    zowe plugins install @brightside/db2@latest
+    zowe plugins install @zowe/db2@latest
     ```

     **Note**: The `latest` npm tag installs a version of the product that is intended for public consumption.
 You can use different npm tags to install other versions of the product.
-For example, you can install with the `@beta` tag to try new features that have not been fully validated.
+For example, you can install with the `@daily` tag to try new features that have not been fully validated.
 For more information about tag usage, see [NPM Tag Names](https://github.com/zowe/zowe-cli/blob/master/docs/MaintainerVersioning.md#npm-tag-names).

 3. (Optional) Verify the installation:
     ```
-    zowe plugins validate @brightside/db2
+    zowe plugins validate @zowe/db2
     ```
     When you install the plug-in successfully, the following message displays:
     ```